OnlyLys/Hover-Be-Gone/README.md

 # Hover Be Gone

-This extension seeks to solve a source of annoyance in VS Code where the hover tooltips close one by one instead of closing all at once when `Escape` is pressed.
+This extension seeks to solve a source of annoyance in vscode where the autosuggest and parameter-hints tooltips close one-by-one instead of all being closed at once when `Esc` is pressed.

-With this extension, the suggestion tooltips all close in one `Escape` keypress.
+With this extension, those suggestion tooltips should all close in one `Esc` keypress.